Media portrayal of HIV/AIDS: Rock Hudson

 Rock Hudson was a high-profile Hollywood actor who died of AIDS-related complications on October 2, 1985.

 Earlier that year the AIDS Project Los Angeles began arranging a benefit called the Commitment to Life dinner which had the goal of raising $1 million to fund a cure for AIDS.
 Originally the event had been scheduled in the small Century Plaza Hotel ballroom, but in July 1985 Hudson announced that he had AIDS and endorsed the event, greatly increasing the notoriety of the event and necessitating a change in venue to the Westin Bonaventure Hotel.
 On September 19, 1985, many top Hollywood personalities including Elizabeth Taylor, Shirley MacLaine and Los Angeles Mayor Tom Bradley attended the event, with performances by Carol Burnett, Sammy Davis Jr., Rod Stewart, Cyndi Lauper, Diahann Carroll and others.

 Magic Johnson

-American basketball player Magic Johnson announced on November 7, 1991, that he had HIV.
-This announcement raised awareness among black people that HIV was a problem and it also highlighted that HIV could be transmitted through heterosexual sex.

-Johnson's announcement resulted in a surge of Americans getting tested for HIV.
+American basketball player Magic Johnson's announcement that he had HIV resulted in a surge of Americans getting tested for HIV.
 A national conversation began when millions of people who had previously considered AIDS to be outside of their concern suddenly regarded the disease as a threat because a healthy male and public idol had contracted the infection.